 Looking for the most stunning Japanese maple you can find?
 Look no further than the Acer palmatum ‘Orangeola’ Japanese maple.
 Orangeola is a weeping lace leaf maple with long thread-like cut leaves.

-Orangeola has amazing color that is changing throughout the year and also has winter interest.
+Orangeola has an amazing color that changes throughout the year and also has winter interest.
 Starting off in the spring with bright orange leaves giving way to the reddish purple color as they mature.
 As we go into the summer this maple will keep a reddish purple color when the new growth emerges orange.
-The best show comes in fall as the Orangeola lives up to its name when its orange red color will take your breath away.
+The best show comes in fall as the Orangeola lives up to its name when its orange-red color will take your breath away.
 In the winter you will not even be upset with no amazing color to look at when you see the unique character of the branches.